JasonA1/PM-VLN-ID-672-Review/README.md

 - CD into the main directory.
 - Install requirements for the project: pip install -r requirements.txt
-- Unzip the archive containing the datasets (see below): unzip datasets_paper_id_672.zip
+- Unzip the archive containing the datasets (see below for details on contents): unzip datasets_paper_id_672.zip
 - Start training using the command line below.

 ``` bash